Getting started with Network Load Balancer

 - Name.

-the load balancer will send traffic to.
+1to32767) to which the load balancer will direct traffic.

 -